oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

    prologue (exit code != 0).
  - "EPILOGUE_ERROR" : an error occured during the execution of the job epilogue (exit code != 0).
+ - "CANNOT_CREATE_TMP_DIRECTORY" : OAR cannot create the directory where all information files will be stored.
  - "CAN_NOT_WRITE_NODE_FILE" : the system was not able to write file which had to contain the node list on the first node (*/tmp/OAR_idJob*).
  - "CAN_NOT_WRITE_PID_FILE" : the system was not able to write the file which had